still-standing/running-adventures/_posts/story/2019-01-02-title_explanation-post.markdown

 4. the **Man**

-   As mentioned in the Killer BaBa night, we are all aware that, in the Post Gender Area, it is not possible to determine
+   As mentioned in the Killer BaBa night, we are now in the Post Gender Area.
+It is then not possible to determine
-    the biological gender nor the emotional gender anymore.
+    the biological gender nor the emotional gender.

     Overloading the audience of confusion...

 #### Bringing clarity
 Let's now answer those questions!
-Actually, you just have to watch these three very short videos, smash them all together in this very specific order ... and everything will then be crystal clear...
+Actually, you just have to watch these three very short videos, smash them together and everything will become crystal clear...

 {% include title-explanation.html %}